 Follow Me on Instagram

-If you would like to see more of my travel photography, please follow me on Instagram at joshuahewitt17.
+If you would like to see more of my travel photography, please follow me on Instagram.
 I try to post a new travel photo or video to my account at least once a week.
 If you post travel photos to your Instagram account, please give me a shout out on Instagram and I would love to follow your adventures as well.

 My Top 25 Travel Photos of 2018

 Before I start sharing my top photographs from 2019, I wanted to look back at retrospect I did last year for my top photographs in 2018.
 Among other places, I was able to travel to Peru and Ecuador that year and was able to capture some breathtaking photographs of places like Machu Picchu and the Galápagos Islands.
 If you would like to see my top photographs from 2018, I have included a link to that post of mine below for you to review.

 Santa Barbara, California

 My travel year began with a trip to California in January to visit my brother who moved to the state to volunteer for a seal rescue program.
 I had been to California plenty of times in my life, but this was my first time traveling to the Santa Barbara area.
 I was blown away by the beauty of the city and the coastline.
 This image was taken of the coastline during an especially pretty sunset that we enjoyed.

 While I was in Santa Barbara, we took a drive up the coast to see one of the largest northern elephant seal rookeries in California.
 At the Elephant Seal Vista Point, we saw thousands of elephant seals resting on the beach.
 Many of the seals were young seals that had been born recently and were getting their first taste of life.
 I love this photograph because it shows just how many seals occupy this beach during the birthing season and just how big these seals can get.